 The Hallam Sinfonia

-Over the years the Hallam Sinfonia has worked with many distinguished soloists, including in recent years several members of Ensemble 360.
-The latest of these ventures involves a cycle of Beethoven piano concertos with Tim Horton, which started in March 2015 with the fourth concerto, and is running alongside our continuing cycle of Beethoven symphonies, the latter reaching its grand finale with no.9 in 2019.
+Over the years the Hallam Sinfonia has worked with many distinguished soloists, including members of Ensemble 360.
+The most recent of these ventures involved a cycle of Beethoven piano concertos with Tim Horton, which started in March 2015 and complemented a cycle of Beethoven symphonies, the latter reaching its grand finale with no.9 in 2019.

 We rehearse at High Storrs School, where we give most of our concerts.
 Rehearsals are on Thursdays and Fridays, in blocks, usually during the three weeks before the concert.
 Players interested in joining us are welcome to make enquiries.
 Although we may not have a vacancy we are always interested in knowing who’s out there!

 If you'd like to join our orchestra, please e-mail email@example.com.